[?] Subscribe To This Site

 Why?

+They ate no milk products and consumed very lean meat.
+They ate fish and shellfish.
 As a result, their diets were low in saturated fats.
 They consumed virtually no trans fats (Eaton et al 2007).

 In addition, a relatively high proportion of their fat intake was in the form of healthy omega-3 fatty acids (Sinclair and O’Dea 1993).

-But I’d like to focus on another aspect of the Paleolithic diet--the plant foods.
+But I’d like to focus on another aspect of the Paleolithic diet: The plant foods.

-Studies of contemporary foragers reveal a remarkable breadth of foods--including an average of more than 100 different plant species.
+Studies of contemporary foragers reveal a remarkable breadth of foods, including an average of more than 100 different plant species.

-These plant foods accounted for a carbohydrate intake that is similar to that of people living in affluent industrialized countries—-about 45-50% of daily energy (Eaton et al 1999).
+These plant foods accounted for a carbohydrate intake that is similar to that of people living in affluent industrialized countries–about 45-50% of daily energy (Eaton et al 1999).

 But there was an important difference.
 Modern, affluent diets feature carbohydrates that rapidly raise blood sugar levels.
 Carbs like refined sugars, highly-processed grains, and starchy potatoes.
 In addition to raising blood sugar, these foods are also relatively poor sources of fiber, vitamins, and minerals.